operator-framework/community-operators/docs/testing-operators.md

 # Testing your Operator with Operator Framework

 These instructions walk you through how to test if your Operator deploys correctly with Operator Framework.
+Although your submission will always be tested as part of the [CI](./ci.md) you can accelerate the process by testing locally.

 The process below assume that you have an Kubernetes Operator in the Operator Framework *bundle* format, for example: